Fly Safe: Addressing GA Safety:

-- There is one fatal accident involving Loss of Control every four days.
+There is an average of one fatal accident involving Loss of Control every four days.

 Curious about FAA regulations (Title 14 Code of Federal Regulations)?
 Its a good idea to stay on top of them.
-Find current FAA regulations on this website.
+You can find current FAA regulations on this website.

 TheFAASafety.govwebsite has Notices, FAAST Blasts, online courses, webinars, and more on key general aviation safety topics.